caseyamcl/configula/README.md

 $config = new Configula\ConfigValues(['array' => 'values' ...]);
 ```

-Or, you can manually invoke any of the loaders in the `Configula\Laoder` namespace:
+Or, you can manually invoke any of the loaders in the `Configula\Loader` namespace:

 ```php
 $config = (new Configula\Loader\FileListLoader(['file-1.yml', 'file-2.json']))->load();